Boyang--Li/hexo_web/source/_posts/Underwater ROV.md

 updated: 2020-04-04 13:32:31
 ---

-This work is a part of the [OCRA](https://orcahub.org/) (Offshore Robotics for Certification of Assets) project led by the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/).
+This work is a part of the [OCRA](https://orcahub.org/) (Offshore Robotics for Certification of Assets) project led by the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/), colloborated with Dr [Yu Cao](http://www.southampton.ac.uk/~yc6n13/) and Dr Qian Li.
 With the advanced experimental facility [FloWave](https://www.flowavett.co.uk/) and the underwater visual localization system [Qualisys](qualisys.com), we could conduct a lot of experiments to simulate different kinds of ocean condition in the controlled indoor environment with precise position feedback.

 <img src="/images/rov0.jpg" width = "50%" height = "50%" alt="title" align=center />